 Only one-quarter of my seeds germinated.
 What went wrong?
 There are a number of factors that affect seed germination.
 Check the seed packet to determine if all the requirements for temperature and light were met.
 If the soil was cold and excessively wet, the seeds may have rotted.
 Dig up one of the seeds and examine it.
 If it is swollen and soft, the seed has rotted and you will need to start over.
 If the soil was too dry, the seeds may not have germinated or may have dried up before their roots could take hold.
 If the seeds were old, they may no longer be viable.
 Try again and be sure to provide consistent moisture.

 My seedlings are spindly.
 What can I do?
 Plants grow tall and leggy when they do not receive enough light.
-Use grow lights to ensure that they receive 15 to 18 hours of bright light each day.
+Use grow lights to ensure that they receive 15 hours of bright light each day.
 Warm temperatures can also stimulate leggy growth.
 Try lowering the room temperature and reducing the amount of fertilizer you apply.
 For more on this topic, see the article Growing Under Lights.

 The leaves on my tomatoes are starting to look purple along the veins and on the underside of the leaves.
 What's happening?
 Purple leaves are an indication that the plant is not receiving enough phosphorus.
 If you have been using half-strength fertilizer for the first three to four weeks of the seedling's life, it may be time to increase the fertilizer to full strength.
 The phosphorus content (the middle number on the fertilizer analysis) should be at least 3.

 My seedlings were growing well until all of a sudden they toppled over at the base.
 What happened?
 When the stems of young seedlings become withered and topple over, they have probably been killed by a soil-borne fungus called "damping off."
 This fungus is difficult to eradicate once it is present in the soil, but you can avoid it by using a sterile, soilless growing medium

 Mold is growing on the top of the soil surface.
 It doesn't appear to be hurting my plants, but should I be concerned?
 Mold is an indication that the growing medium is too wet.
 It will not harm your plants as long as you take action.
 Withhold water for a few days and try to increase air circulation around the containers by using a small fan.
-You can also scrape some of the mold off or try transplanting the seedlings into fresh soil.
+You can also scrape off some of the mold or try transplanting the seedlings into fresh soil.